karlhorky/github-tricks/readme.md

           # Disable configuring $GITHUB_TOKEN in local git config
           persist-credentials: false
       ```
-   2. ‼️ IMPORTANT: As mentioned above at `‼️ WARNING`, make sure that you don't create a loop!
+   2. ‼️ IMPORTANT: As mentioned above, make sure that you don't create a loop!
 Make sure that your script which alters files includes some kind of way to exit early, for example checking `git status --porcelain` and running `exit 0` to exit the script early without errors or [by skipping steps based on the last commits](https://joht.github.io/johtizen/build/2022/01/20/github-actions-push-into-repository.html#skip-push-on-auto-commit)

       ```yaml
       - name: Fix `pnpm patch` not upgrading patch versions automatically